Open Source VoIP & ICT Solutions for Businesses Worldwide

 Hybrid search combining vector similarity + BM25 keyword scoring consistently outperforms either approach alone.

-The orchestration stack typically has three layers.
-The retrieval layer indexes your documents in a vector database (Pinecone, Weaviate, Qdrant, or pgvector in PostgreSQL), converts incoming queries to embeddings, and returns the most relevant chunks.
-The context layer assembles those chunks along with conversation history, system instructions, and tool schemas into the prompt sent to the LLM.
-The routing layer decides which model to call, handles fallbacks, and manages cost controls.
-LangChain and LlamaIndex are the most popular open-source frameworks for building these pipelines; they provide connectors for dozens of vector stores, LLM APIs, and document loaders.
-LangSmith and Langfuse add observability so you can trace every retrieval call and LLM response in production.
+The orchestration stack has three layers you’ll need to think about.
+The retrieval layer indexes your documents in a vector database – Pinecone (managed), Weaviate or Qdrant (open-source), or pgvector if you’re already running PostgreSQL and don’t want another database to operate.
+Your incoming queries get embedded and matched against the index, and the top-k chunks come back.
+The context layer assembles those chunks, conversation history, system instructions, and any tool schemas into the prompt for the LLM.
+The routing layer decides which model to call, handles fallbacks, and enforces cost controls.
+LangChain and LlamaIndex are the most popular open-source frameworks for wiring these layers together – they’re not perfect, but they handle the connector plumbing so you don’t have to write custom integrations for every vector store and LLM API.
+LangSmith and Langfuse add observability, which you’ll need once you’re debugging why certain queries return poor answers.

 Frequently Asked Questions